-To determine whether an appliance is energy efficient, the federal government requires most appliances to display the bright yellow and black "EnergyGuide" label.
-These labels show you average annual energy consumption and operating costs for each so you can compare appliances.
-Keep in mind that actual costs may vary depending on how you use the appliance.
+To help you figure out whether an appliance is energy efficient, the federal government requires most appliances to display the bright yellow and black "EnergyGuide" label.
+These labels show you the annual energy consumption and operating costs for each so you can compare appliances.

+Before purchasing, keep in mind that the numbers on the label are averages.
+Actual costs may vary depending on how you use the appliance.
 For more, visit the website at www.energystar.gov.

-ENERGYGUIDE SHOWS:
+THE ENERGYGUIDE SHOWS:

-- I. Key features of the appliance model. - 2.
-Make, model number and size. - 3.
-Estimated yearly operating costs (based on the national average cost of electricity) and the range of operating costs of similar models. - 4.
-Estimated yearly energy consumption and operating costs for other energy sources. - 5.
-Energy Star logo indicating energy efficiency.
+- I. Make, model number and size - Estimated yearly operating cost (based on the national average cost of electricity) and the range of operating costs of similar models. - 3.
+Energy Star logo indicating energy efficiency. - 4.
+Estimated yearly electricity consumption. - 5.
+Key features of the appliance and similar models that make up the cost comparison range.